 Radio amateurs will receive instructions how to connect with EnduroSat One.

-During the mission, Space Challenges team will record educational video materials and will publish them online in English and Bulgarian, demonstrating satellite communication techniques and increasing the popularity of the Radio amateur society in the region.
+During the mission, Space Challenges Team will publish educational video materials online in both Bulgarian and English, teaching satellite communication principles and technology.
+The mission will also significantly increase the popularity of the Radio amateur community in the region.

-This will be made possible by Spaceport online educational platform.
-Spaceport is the biggest online platform for space education in Europe https://spaceport.academy and the developed materials during EnduroSat One mission will guarantee maximum project exposure to young people.
+This will be made possible through Spaceport online educational platform – the biggest online platform for space education in Europe https://spaceport.academy.
+The content developed during EnduroSat One mission will guarantee long-term outreach effect.

-Since, this is the first ever Bulgarian radio amateur CubeSat mission, it will undoubtedly create good practices in correct registration and launch preparation processes for future educational and radio-amateur CubeSat programs on local (Bulgarian) level.
+As first ever Bulgarian Radio Amateur CubeSat mission, it will undoubtedly create good practices in correct registration and launch preparation processes for future educational and Radio-Amateur CubeSat programs on local (Bulgarian) level.

-Those good practices will be shared also on the educational platform of Space Challenges and provided to interested students and radio-amateurs, with permission from the given organizations (including IARU).
+This know-how will be shared online on the educational platform of Space Challenges, accessible to interested students and radio-amateurs.

 What does the satellite include?